HarryLin46/VideoClipper/README.md

 After watching the video, you open the GUI to load the video file and its `.marks` file.
 The GUI displays all detected segments, allows optional fine adjustments using sliders and buttons, and finally exports all clips at once.

-If no `.marks` file is found, the GUI switches to manual mode, allowing fully manual clip creation and adjustment.
+If a corresponding `.marks` file **can not be found**, the GUI switches to manual mode, allowing fully manual clip creation and adjustment.

 ---